 The failure by the parties to disclose their assets fully may debar them from relief or be held against them.
 Where a separation agreements have been entered on foot of fraudulent information, the courts will readily make awards to rectify the effect of the non-disclosure.
 The courts will assess the difference in consequence of the information deficit and may make a lump sum accordingly.

-Even where divorce and separation agreements are stated to be final, an e application may be made for variation where there is a significant change of circumstances.
+Even where divorce and separation agreements are stated to be final, an application may be made for variation where there is a significant change of circumstances.
 Serious illness, windfall of changing needs or financial disasters, may constitute such circumstances.

 If one spouse acquires wealth after a separation unconnected with a joint project during marriage, this does not in itself give the other spouse a right to further assets.
 If one spouse becomes significantly wealthier after concluding a separation agreement, there is no right for the other spouse to obtain more assets or money.
 The Court will look at all the circumstances and make proper provision without and not redistribute wealth.